 Dean of Students

-Due to the seriousness of the COVID-19 epidemic, the Vice Chancellor Student Affairs Suite and the Dean of Students offices are temporarily closed.
-All employees are working from home and can be reached by individual email or the office email: firstname.lastname@example.org.
+Due to the seriousness of the COVID-19 pandemic, the Dean of Students office is operating remotely.
+All employees are working from home and can be reached by individual email or firstname.lastname@example.org.

 Thank you for your patience and understanding.

 For the most current information, please see the resources below.

 Warming Center Locations 2021-2022

 IDPH Violence Prevention and Support Resources